lutiqhas/snake/README.md

-# UglySnake
+# Snake
-Trying Snake Game
+Trying Snake Game using copilot.
+Download and unzip to see the result!